syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/treeview/how-to/manipulating-nodes.md

 ## Dynamically move nodes

-The `moveNodes` method in TreeView lets you move a node by specifying the node to move, the target location, and the index in the target.
+The [`moveNodes`](https://ej2.syncfusion.com/javascript/documentation/api/treeview/#movenodes) method in TreeView allows you to relocate a node by defining the node to be moved, the target location, and the index within that target.
+It facilitates the repositioning of nodes within the same TreeView based on the specified target.

 {% if page.publishingplatform == "aspnet-core" %}